gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - SonarRunnerExtension.sonarProperties
 - Move native plugin suite to new mechanism
 - Move publishing plugin suite to new mechanism
-- `CollectionBuilder` is not part of public API
-- `@RuleSource` is not documented, nor is the concept of a rule based plugin (need to tidy up docs on `PluginAware` and `ObjectConfigurationAction`)
+- `RuleSource` is not documented, nor is the concept of a rule based plugin (need to tidy up docs on `PluginAware` and `ObjectConfigurationAction`)
 - Allow helper (i.e. non rule) methods to be parameterized for types in rule source plugins (currently we do not allow any parameterized methods)
-- `ModelRuleDescriptor` values extracted from methods should be more concise (e.g. use simple class names)
-- `ModelRuleDescriptor` values extracted from scripts should be more concise (e.g. use root dir relative path to script)

 ## Tasks